 The Ontario Visiting Graduate Student Plan allows a graduate student registered at a university in Ontario (Home University) to take graduate courses at Western (Host University) without completing further admission formalities.
 The student pays fees to the Home University and is classified as a visiting student at the Host University, where s/he pays no fees.
 Interested students must complete an Ontario Visiting Graduate Student Application available at their current university and return it to their home department for approval.

-Visiting Graduate Students (Research only) are allowed to conduct research at Western but do not fall under an approved exchange program.
-Students are registered as Full-Time Visiting Graduate Students on the condition that they cannot take courses at Western.
-They are not provided with a Western transcript.
-If they are international students they pay UHIP (University Health Insurance Plan) fees but no tuition.
+Visiting Graduate Students (VGS) are allowed to conduct research at the university but do not fall under an approved exchange program.
+Students are registered as full-time Visiting Graduate Students on the condition that they cannot take courses at Western.
+VGS will be charged a processing fee and a fee for a Western Student ID card.
+International VGS will also be charged for the University Health Insurance Plan.

 Western is a member of CAGS (Canadian Association for Graduate Studies).
 With the approval of their program and faculty, students registered in a program at a CAGS member university (the home institution) may take courses for credit at Western (the host institution).
 The only documentation required is a single-page request form that is completed by the Deans and Graduate Chairs of the host and home institutions.
 For students in course-based programs, no more than two half-courses can be taken at another institution.